Muetzen/oclcheck/README.md

 oclcheck [-l logfile] your/program [program parameters]

-Attention: This logfile will be overwritten, if it exists.
+Attention: The logfile will be overwritten, if it exists.